-Finding out you are pregnant is a life-changing event.
+Finding out you are pregnant is a life-changing event - whether it is through a pregnancy test or a doctor’s visit.
 All of a sudden, your life no longer revolves around yourself and your dreams.
 It begins to center around a new human being growing inside you.

 The pregnancy journey can be overwhelming.
 But it doesn’t matter if it’s your first or fourth child.
 It often begins with a missed period and a pregnancy test.
 The signs and symptoms are almost always the same.